WebOfTrust/keri/docs/Q-and-A.md

 ## *Q: Does KERI use a blockchain?

-No, but KERI uses the same cryptographical building blocks as blockchains do. \
+No, but KERI uses the same cryptographic building blocks as blockchains do. \
 *(@henkvancann)* \
 However, KERI may be augmented with distributed consensus ledgers but does not require them.
 [Source: section conclusion in whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf)